spepler/shell-extras/_episodes/07-find.md

 ./proteins/cubane.pdb
 ~~~
 {: .output}
+(You should see something similar, but not necessarily in the same order.)

 As always, the `.` on its own means the current working directory,
 which is where we want our search to start.